MMaus/zettelfix/backend/README.md

 If you plan to deploy the application, you need to create an adapted .env file for the deployment stage as well.
 There, you need to adapt the database parameters as well.
 Note that you might also want to adapt the host etc.

+The backend is installed from source.
+One option is to clone the repository initially at the destination, and `git pull` the latest source before each installation.